webiny/docs.webiny.com/docs/guides/serverless-applications/headless-cms/headless-nextjs-tutorial.md

 ![Creating a New Next.js App](/img/guides/headless-nextjs-tutorial/npx-next.png)

-> Ideally, you should create your Next.js project in a folder outside of the Webiny project.
+> Ideally, you should create your Next.js project in a folder outside the Webiny project.

 Now that we have a new Next.js app ready to go, let's see what it takes to make a simple page that renders a list of all blog posts that we have just created.